Installation#

 1x frontend-capable GPU, 1x backend GPU |

-and the OS support for each type.
+OS support for each use case is as follows:

 System Type |